In cat-and-mouse game, India uncovers new gold smuggling route

 The ministry of commerce, which is in charge of special economic zones, did not reply to requests for comment.

-Illustrating the extent of smuggling, India’s junior civil aviation minister said this week staff of the national carrier, Air India, had been found smuggling in gold in 13 instances in the last few years.
+Illustrating the extent of smuggling, India’s junior civil aviation minister said this week staff of the national carrier, Air India [AIN.UL], had been found smuggling in gold in 13 instances in the last few years.

 But special economic zones could be especially vulnerable since exporters do not pay duty to bring gold into India, and thus can make a huge profit by diverting supplies to the domestic market.
 There are 185 such zones in India.

-Last year’s restrictions on imports have curbed supply and pushed up domestic premiums -- the difference between local and global prices -- to a record $160 an ounce last December.
+Last year’s restrictions on imports have curbed supply and pushed up domestic premiums - the difference between local and global prices XAU= - to a record $160 an ounce last December.

-Indian gold imports plunged by a fifth last year to 825 tonnes though jewellery and investment demand rose 13 percent.
+Indian gold imports plunged by a fifth last year to 825 tonnes though jewelry and investment demand rose 13 percent.

 One of the government sources said that others are likely to be using special economic zones to bring in gold.